krlbabka/chess/README.md

 # Chess

-A chess implementation made in c# via winforms GUI.
+A chess implementation made in c# using winforms GUI.
 Two person chess game meant to be played on one machine, as there is no online multiplayer support.

 ## How to Run